NeoKEX/neokex-ica/THIRD_PARTY_INTEGRATION_GUIDE.md

 ## 📸 2.
 Photo Upload Implementation

 ### What We Found
-The dilame library uploads photos in two steps:
+The reference library uploads photos in two steps:
 1. Upload the photo file to `/rupload_igphoto/` endpoint
 2. Broadcast with `configure_photo` using the returned `upload_id`